Always Dial 9-1-1 In An Emergency!

 Ways to Submit a Crime Tip:

 The Police Department checks for submission several times throughout the week.

 You do not need to identify yourself

 The Police Department will hold your identity in the strictest confidence and will not reveal your identity if you request anonymity.
-It is not necessary to identify yourself when you report a crime on the “Crime Tips” Hotline; however, crime tips are more easily investigated if officers can contact the person reporting the crime.
+It is not necessary to identify yourself when you submit a tip; however, tips are more easily investigated if officers can contact the person submitting the tip.

 What happens to my tip?

 When a new tip is received, it is logged and assigned to an officer.
 That officer completes a thorough investigation and determines a course of action for resolving the complaint or responding to the tip.
-Due to the fact that people sometimes make false complaints or provide false tips, the officer must first develop some information that corroborates the nature of the complaint.
+Because people sometimes make false complaints or provide false tips, the officer must first corroborate the nature of the complaint.
 In some cases, this may require a brief surveillance of the residence or contacting the individual who submitted the complaint.